Seahawks receiver DK Metcalf posts career highs in catches, yards a week after Tyler Lockett’s outburst

 “I don’t think there is anybody better,’’ Wilson said of Metcalf.
 “He’s only in his second year, he’s only 22.
 So I’m look forward to playing a lot of years with him.’’

-Sunday, Metcalf again also showed he’s willing to mix it up some, at one point getting into a little bit of a shouting match with 49ers safety Jimmie Ward.
+Metcalf also showed he’s willing to mix it up some, at one point getting into a little bit of a shouting match with 49ers safety Jimmie Ward.

 But if Metcalf proved hard to defend by the 49ers all day, he proved equally hard to pin down by the media as to what transpired with Ward.